Skip to main content

 4. Service Animals

-1. The College serves Individuals who are accompanied by a Service Animal.
+1. The College serves individuals who are accompanied by a service animal.

-1. explain why the animal is excluded,
+• Explain why the animal is excluded; and

 5. Support Persons